Having a plan makes almost anything easier, even asthma.

 Many kids with asthma need to take medicine

 even when they feel good.
-Long-term control medicine (also called
+Long-term control medicine (also

-is what you need to take when you have a flare-up.
+medicine is what you need to take when you have a flare-up.

 What Makes Your